NO-SCALPEL NO-NEEDLE VASECTOMY

 Ontario’s provincial health plan covers the entire cost of the consultation and procedure.
 You can choose to pay for two additional options:

 I can apply medical cyanoacrylate glue at the end of the procedure to close the small opening instantly – making it waterproof and allowing you to have a shower right away.
 Without the glue, you simply have to keep the area dry for 2 days.

 Athletic supporter + cool pack ($20)

-This athletic supporter (Large, Medium, or Small) does a great job supporting your scrotum.
+This athletic supporter (X-Large, Large, or Medium) does a great job supporting your scrotum.
 The perfectly-sized gel pack is a great way to keep things cool.